 Tricholoma pardinum Look-Alikes

-Tricholoma pardinum mushrooms may be confused with several edible grey-capped members of the genus Tricholoma, and some authorities recommend leaving all grey-capped Tricholoma mushrooms for experienced hunters.
+Tricholoma pardinum mushrooms may be confused with several edible gray-capped members of the genus Tricholoma, and some authorities recommend leaving all gray-capped Tricholoma mushrooms for experienced hunters.

 Several superficially similar European species could be mistaken for T. pardinum.